 - Our second round interview policy is intended to give students the opportunity to be able to attend all scheduled first-round interviews with employers of their choice.
 Students should not be asked to cancel a first-round interview in order to attend a second-round interview.

-- To avoid late cancellations, the Career Center kindly asks organizations to be as flexible as their process allows when offering second/final round interview dates to candidates.
+- To avoid late cancellations, the Center for Career Engagement kindly asks organizations to be as flexible as their process allows when offering second/final round interview dates to candidates.
 Every effort should be made to provide alternatives options or dates for students if the first presented date cannot be met, particularly when scheduling around major religious holidays and the academic calendar.

 According to the Washington University Internship Policy, students may receive up to three units of academic credit for a internship.
 The student will work with a faculty sponsor and internship site supervisor to complete a Learning Agreement, outlining the student’s internship responsibilities, learning objectives, and evaluation requirements.
 Students must complete the Learning Agreement prior to beginning their internship; credit cannot be awarded retroactively.